Class Guide

 Your grade is allocated as follows:

-• Exercises: 20%, comprising two individual exercises worth 10% each.
+- Problem sets: 20%, comprising two individual problem sets worth 10% each.

-• Team project: 20%.
-Except in unusual circumstances, all members of the team will receive the same grade.
+Except in unusual circumstances, both partners (for the first project) and all team members (for the second project) will receive the same grade.

+Extenuating circumstances.
 In the case of emergencies, illness or other extenuating circumstances that are unanticipated, we will obviously grant extensions.
 It is your responsibility to obtain a letter from an Student Support Services (S3) dean that specifies explicitly how many days extension they believe you should be granted.
+Please note that participation in clubs, conferences, sports events, job recruiting, etc, are not grounds for extensions, but should be accommodated by slacks.

 Advice